-Development of multifunctional devices to mimic complex tissue interface
+Development of multifunctional systems to mimic complex tissue interface

-The motivation behind developing the biomimetic cellular platform is that many physiological processes are complex and dynamic involving spatiotemporal regulation of physical, chemical, and electrical signals.
-Our goal is to use engineering approaches, biomaterials, and cell technologies to design a versatile device that can manipulate these cues.
-In doing so, the multifunctional devices can 1) mimic the natural physiologic processes to study tissue and organ development; 2) understand the synergistic effects as well as creating biases in signaling to drive cell behaviors; 3) maximize the therapeutic potential of cellular response to design better regenerative strategies; and 4) screen potential drug candidates and personalize medicine for treatments.
+The motivation behind developing the biomimetic cellular platform is that many physiological processes are complex and dynamic involving spatiotemporal regulation of physical, chemical, and electrical signals in the cellular microenvironment.
+Our goal is to use engineering approaches, biomaterials, and cell technologies to design versatile systems that can manipulate these cues.
+In doing so, the multifunctional systems can 1) mimic the natural physiologic processes to study tissue and organ development; 2) understand the synergistic effects as well as creating biases in signaling to drive cell behaviors; 3) maximize the therapeutic potential of cellular response to design better regenerative strategies; and 4) screen potential drug candidates and personalize medicine for treatments.

 Organs-on-chips